ibm-cloud-docs/containers/cs_clusters.md

    </tr>
    <tr>
    <td><code>--kube-version <em>&lt;major.minor.patch&gt;</em></code></td>
+   <td>The Kubernetes version for the cluster master node.
+This value is optional.
+When the version is not specified, the cluster is created with the default supported Kubernetes version.
+To see available versions, run <code>ibmcloud ks versions</code>.
-   <td> Note that gateway-enabled clusters are supported for Kubernetes versions 1.15 and later only.</td>
+ Note that gateway-enabled clusters are supported for Kubernetes versions 1.15 and later only.</td>
    </tr>
    <tr>
    <td><code>--private-service-endpoint</code></td>